 Cloud Logging and Cloud Notify

-In addition to a VNC server, the "IXON connector" URCap also adds ready-to-use Cloud Logging and Cloud Notify blocks that you can easily drag-and-drop in your robot program.
+In addition to a VNC server, the "IXON connector" URCap also adds ready-to-use Cloud Logging and Cloud Notify nodes that you can easily drag-and-drop in your robot program.
 Cloud Logging and Cloud Notify enable you to view and analyze your machine data and always be kept up-to-date about important machine events.

 - Go to the IXON Cloud and create a LoggerAPI data source in the IXrouter's [Services] tab.